isabellaherman/GameEngineSpeedRun/README.md

 ## 📌 Motivation

-The gaming industry is ever-evolving, and choosing the right engine can make all the difference.
-This project was born out of curiosity to see how different engines handle the same game design.
+Originating from a playful [tweet](https://twitter.com/isahermanx/status/1701958922767102227), this project has grown into a personal challenge.
+I wanted to explore and understand how different game engines handle the same platformer game concept.
+Recognizing the genuine interest from the game development community, I thought it best to document and share this experiment.
+It's an opportunity to learn, compare, and maybe even spark new ideas.

 ## 🎮 Game Description